vuejs/vue-router/docs/api/README.md

   Configure the active CSS class applied when the link is active.
 Note the default value can also be configured globally via the `linkActiveClass` router constructor option.

+### inactive-class

+- type: `string`
+- default: `"router-link-inactive"`

+  Configure the CSS class applied when the link is inactive.
+Note the default value can also be configured globally via the `linkInactiveClass` router constructor option.

 ### exact

 - type: `boolean`